Your perfect float: How to perfect your practice

 If you have a track or playlist that you want to float with bring it on your device and we’ll set it up for you.

 VERBAL – many musically inclined people will sing to themselves while floating.
 Beat boxers, oral linguists, om’ers, chanters, Kundalini folk, or public speakers.
-If this is you, and you want to get real loud about it just give us a heads up so we don’t assume something’s wrong.
+If this is you, and you want to get real loud about it just give us a heads up so we don’t think something is wrong.

 SMELL – the goal of the float room is a neutral smell, but it will always smell like Epsom salt.
 Another product that we love is called Float Scents.
 It’s a high quality lip balm infused with essential oils (Spearmint, Lavender, Rosemary, or Frankincense) intended to be applied immediately prior to floating.
 This allows aromatherapy to accompany you in the tank without messing with the water chemistry.